 LCRP staff and Dr. Judith Maxwell of the Tulane University coordinate an annual Tunica language immersion workshop in January.
-Using a proven teaching model developed by Dr. Maxwell, the four-day workshop concentrates on training that enables participants to learn, speak and understand the Tunica language.
-The workshop provides a valuable training opportunity for individuals who may serve as instructors and assistant instructors for summer language camps and ongoing language classes.
+Using a proven teaching model developed by Dr. Maxwell, the workshops are a fast and fun way to learn, speak and understand the Tunica language.
+The Adult workshop helps prepare parents who may want to volunteer for youth language and culture camp held in June.
 New language learners from the Tunica-Biloxi community are encouraged to attend.

 Cultural & Educational Resources Center (CERC) Library